cucapra/caiman/docs/paper_tutorial.md

 ```

 This example is (obviously) somewhat synthetic, but having two explicit compute
-chunks is both common with more complicated operations and is helpful when
+chunks are both common with more complicated operations and is helpful when
 illustrating some of the descriptive power provided by Caiman.

 We start by defining a constant `$N` and the value function for `vadd2`: